joFolta/python-webscrape/README.md

 ## What I learned about Python 3:
 - The power and ease of using python (statistics, graphs, scraping data, etc.)
+- Using virtual environments with Python and installing packages within them to prevent polluting the global environment.
 - `len()` to get length of an array
 - Variations of the `for` loop
 - `.extend()` vs `.append()` https://stackoverflow.com/questions/252703/what-is-the-difference-between-pythons-list-methods-append-and-extend